uofa-cmput404/404f23project-who-will/README.md

 As an author, comments on friend posts are private only to me the original author.
 [DONE]

-As an author, I want un-befriend local and remote authors													 [Local]
+As an author, I want un-befriend local and remote authors													 [Local Done]

 As an author, I want to be able to use my web-browser to manage my profile				 [DONE]